CocoHot/TwitterStream/README.md

 # EMOTION ANALYSIS #

+This is a program that use Spark and Twitter Stream to analysis the emotion skill at different location.
+We pick Bay Area, Los Angles, and San Diago in this example.

-Please follow the following steps to run the application
+##Please follow the following steps to run the application##

 ### Kafka server setup ###
 * Step 1: Download the code